-Students should consider all options and should define the requirements for each option.
+When transferring to San Jacinto College from another school, students should consider all options and should define the requirements for each option.
 Those considerations should include determining whether or not the college or university offers the program of study they plan to pursue, if they are eligible for the program, and if they are able to meet the enrollment and financial requirements.

-Admissions advisors, educational planners, and/or counselors are available to help students determine which and how many courses they should take.
+Program advisors are available to help students determine which and how many courses they should take.
 The typical load in a spring or fall term is 15 or 16 credit hours; however, students who work more than 10 hours a week, have family obligations, or commute long distances should take fewer hours.